giridhar7632/Three.js/10-materials-and-textures.md

 const torusKnot = new THREE.Mesh(geometry, material)
 ```

-You can understand better about it's color in this s=example of torus-knot.
+You can understand better about it's color in this example of torus-knot.

 ### MeshNormalMaterial